 - If a nomination is not successful initially, it is considered again during each of the following two years.

 - To be eligible, the nominee must be a current Member of Engineers Australia as a professional engineer, and also must be either an Australian citizen or have permanent Australian residency status.

 Nominations may be uploaded via the Engineers Australia website or received in hard copy form addressed to:

 - Nominations must be received by 30 September, 2015.

 - Winners are presented with the award at the Electrical College's Annual Awards Dinner (which also includes other awards) which will be held in a selected capital city.

-Nominations for the 2015 National Professional Electrical Engineer of the Year are now closed.
+Nominations for the 2016 National Professional Electrical Engineer of the Year have now closed.

 About this Award